OfficeDev/office-js-docs-pr.zh-cn/docs/develop/create-sso-office-add-ins-aspnet.md

         // TODO 2: Assemble all the information that is needed to get a
         //         token for Microsoft Graph using the on-behalf-of flow.

-        // TODO 3: Get the access token for Microsoft Graph.
+        // TODO 3: Get a new access token for Microsoft Graph.

-        // TODO 4: Use the token to call Microsoft Graph.
+        // TODO 4: Use the new access token to call Microsoft Graph.
     }
     ```